ray-project/ray/python/ray/runtime_env/ARCHITECTURE.md

 When a reference count reaches 0, the file is deleted.

+#### The "temporary reference" for Ray Jobs API and Ray Client

+When the user specifies a local directory in `working_dir` or `py_modules`, it is zipped and uploaded to the GCS as a URI by Ray.
+However, as described above, the reference count is ordinarily only incremented when a driver (or detached actor) is started that uses that URI.
+In the case of Ray Jobs API and Ray Client, this uploading happens before the driver starts.

+To prevent the file from being garbage collected before the driver starts, a special "temporary reference" is added for the URI when it is uploaded.
+This reference is removed after a configurable timeout (controlled by the env var `RAY_RUNTIME_ENV_TEMPORARY_REFERENCE_EXPIRATION_S` on the head node, default 600 seconds).

 ### Local node garbage collection

 This section deals with files that are stored on disk on all nodes, such as installed `pip` packages or `working_dir` files downloaded from the GCS or from a remote URI.